 If a glass of tonic water is exposed to sunlight, it emits a faint blue glow.
 The action of the ultraviolet rays in sunlight on the quinine in the tonic water is responsible for this glow.
 Quinine is fluorescent.
-A fluorescent substance emits light of one colour when it's exposed to light of another colour (or to another form of electromagnetic radiation).
+A fluorescent substance emits light of one color when it's exposed to light of another color (or to another form of electromagnetic radiation).
 If tonic water is exposed to a stronger UV light source than sunlight, it will emit a brighter glow.

 The Life Cycle of the Malaria Parasite

 Malaria parasites in the sporozoite stage enter a person’s blood in the saliva of an infected Anopheles mosquito when the insect bites its victim.
 The bite delivers saliva containing an anticoagulant.
 The anticoagulant stops blood from clotting and allows the mosquito to withdraw liquid blood.

 Once the sporozoites have entered the body of their host, they invade the liver cells.
 Here they reproduce, producing merozoites.
 The merozoites enter red blood cells.
 Inside the blood cells, the parasites continue to multiply.
 The cells eventually burst open, releasing new parasites, which can then infect more cells.
 Infected red blood cells all open at about the same time, releasing toxins that cause the victim to experience the typical chills, fever, headache, and muscle pain of malaria.